devsecfranklin/franklin-resume/docs/resume.md

-## DevSecOps
+## Objective

-* I build tools & data pipelines for development & security teams.
+Seeking Lead DevSecOps role to leverage my experience building tools and data pipelines for development & security teams.
-* I create and manage CI/CD pipelines for efficient software testing & deployment.

 ## Experience

 ### Salesforce

 * Oct 2014 - Jan 2020

-* Security Detection Engineering
-  * SecDevOps building security data platform, infrastructure, pipelines
-  * Large scale log aggregation
-    * In-house solution
-    * Funnel logs into SIEM via Kafka
+Worked on the Security Detection Engineering (SDE) team.
+Leveraged my DevSecOps skills to acclerate development of our buildout of FedRamp High GovCloud environment in AWS.

+Our team designed, built and maintained STEMS, an in-house large scale log collection solution to aggregate security application and host logs from internal networks, data centers, and acquisitions.

+Built & maintained Data Science Pipeline, where we pushed the security logs through a normalizer into a Hadoop cluster.
+Built and maintaned the Airflow setup so we could run data science models as DAGs.

-  * Large scale packet capture
+Built out Moloch based large scale packet capture on internal comapny IT networks.

-    * Designed and built Moloch based setup
-  * Automate cluster buildouts
-    * Splunk
-    * Hadoop
-    * Spark, Pyspark
-  * Build & maintain Data Science Pipeline
-    * Airflow, Tensorflow, Keras, etc.
-  * CI/CD pipeline architecture design and implementation
-    * Create and implement standards in build & test
-    * Docker, Puppet, Ansible/Molecule
+Built and maintained the CI/CD pipeline architecture for the SDE team (Jenkins, Blue Ocean)

 ### Exact Target & Salesforce